ConvLab/ConvLab-2/README.md

 **If you are participating in both tasks, you can submit one zip file with both tasks' results.**

 **Please also note that the CodaLab system/dashboard will not report evaluation results.
-If you want to validate whether your submission is valid before the final submission, you can submit a test submission after September 21 and notify us via email.**
+If you want to validate whether your submission is errorless before the final submission, you can submit a test submission after September 21 and notify us via email.**

 ### Resources for reference